 ANSWER: When students have read through the script, they return to their seats to work on the comprehension, word work, and writing components.
 I will either have my students work independently to gauge their understanding or I will allow them to work in partnerships.
 I can even pull a small group of students for a guided reading lesson, which I do as needed.

 What I can promise is that your students will LOVE their work with reader’s theater.
+If you are interested in learning more about my middle school scripts, check out this reader’s theater bundle.
 Best of luck tackling this high-interest reading strategy with your students!